mmikowski/jquery.event.ue/README.md

 # jquery.event.ue

 ## Summary
-Use this **u**nified **e**vent plugin to applications that easily and seamlessly support mobile (touch) **and** desktop (mouse) environments.
+Use this **unified event** plugin to applications that easily and seamlessly support mobile (touch) **and** desktop (mouse) environments.

-The plugin provides events that recognizes mouse, keyboard, and touch motions that have identical *intent* and publishes a single unified event for each.
+The plugin recognizes mouse, keyboard, and touch motions that have identical *intent* and publishes a single **unified event** for each.
 For example, a long-press *intent* on a desktop is expressed by a *motion* where a user clicks on the LMB for over 0.5s without substantially moving the mouse.
 A long-press *intent* on a phone or tablet is expressed by a *motion* where a user touches on a screen for over 0.5s without